riseuplabs/crabgrass-core/doc/INSTALL.md

 Depending on what you are running, you might need to install `git-core` instead of `git`.
 You might also need libopenssl-ruby.
-If installing using bundler, you may need `libmysqlclient-dev`.
+If installing using bundler, you may need `libmysqlclient-dev` and `libsqlite3-dev`.

 On a redhat-based system: